 Year 1: Based at Rose Bruford College in London, UK

-Year 2: Based at National Theater Institute, Connecticut, USA
+Year 2: Based at the National Theater Institute, Connecticut, USA

 There are two modules in year two at NTI.
 The first module (module 4) is a 14-week intensive which offers a comprehensive training curriculum taken by all MFA students.
 The second module (module 5) offers students an option in either directing, writing, music theatre or performing.